DP-3T/dp3t-sdk-backend/dpppt-backend-sdk/dpppt-backend-sdk-interops/README.md

 This class holds a list of gateway configurations.
 #### `EfgsGatewayConfig`
+This class holds all the necessary configuration options to communicate and synchronize with a federation gateway.
+The implementation should be compatible with the original EFGS implementation and the Swiss implementation (CHGS).
+For detailed description on the communication protocols with the federation gateway, we refer to the corresponding documentation in the Github repos linked below.

+The Federation Gateway deploys to means of security: the first is a mutual TLS connection, where a client certificate is used to prove the identity to the gateway system.
+Further, every "batch" (collection of exposure keys) is signed to prove the authenticity of the submitted data.
+Hence, the interoperability service needs two different key-pairs, an authentication pair and a signing pair.

+The key exchange is outside the scope of this documentation, and the EFGS documentation should be consulted.
+For countries hosting their own gateway service, a set of tools to simplify the process of creating and exchanging certificates is available on the EFGS repository.

+- `id`: An identifier for this gateway configuration.

+- `baseUrl`: The base URL pointing to the federation gateway.
+All routes will be relative to the base URL.

+- `authClientCert`: A base64 encoded String of a P12 containing the private key and the certificate used for mutual TLS communication.

+- `authClientCertPassword`: The password set to protect the P12.

+- `signClientCert`:
 ## Federation Gateway Synchronization
 TODO: Describe architecture of sync service
 ## Days Since Onset of Symptoms